apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Great white sighting may reveal a ‘holy grail’ of shark science**
+**Horoscope Today: Astrological prediction for January 30, 2024**

-You can read more about it [here](https://www.cnn.com/2024/01/29/americas/first-sighting-of-newborn-great-white-shark-scn/index.html).
+You can read more about it [here](https://www.hindustantimes.com/astrology/horoscope/horoscope-today-astrological-prediction-for-january-30-2024-101706541911292.html).

 ## Requirements
 - Python 3.8